Corporate Governance Statement

 Accordingly, the Supervisory Board of Koenig & Bauer AG has defined specific objectives with regard to its composition and adopted a profile of skills and a diversity policy, which is subject to constant review in accordance with the recommendations of the German Corporate Governance Code (the “Code”).

 In its nominations to the Annual General Meeting, the Supervisory Board takes into account the objectives that it has set for its composition and at the same time strives to fulfil the profile of skills and the diversity policy.
-A key condition for the composition of the Supervisory Board is that it should ensure qualified monitoring of and advice for the Management Board.
+A key condition for the composition of the Supervisory Board is that it should ensure qualified monitoring of and advice for the Executive Board.
 Before any new appointments are made, the Supervisory Board will determine which of the necessary skills and expertise requirement reinforcement.

 In addition to different, mutually complementary professional profiles, knowledge and experience in the following areas of competence are considered essential for the composition of the Supervisory Board as a whole: